Seahawks DE Bennett sits again during national anthem | New Country 923

-SEATTLE (AP) — Seahawks defensive end Michael Bennett sat during the national anthem for the second straight game of the preseason.
+SEATTLE (AP) — Michael Bennett was alone in sitting.
+He wasn’t alone in support from his teammates.

+Bennett sat on the Seahawks’ bench before Friday night’s preseason game against Minnesota, the second straight week he remained seated while the “Star-Spangled Banner” was played.

-Bennett was alone sitting on the Seahawks bench during the “Star-Spangled Banner” before Friday night’s preseason game against Minnesota.
-But teammates showed support for Bennett with center Justin Britt standing alongside with his hand on Bennett’s shoulder.
+Bennett was the only Seattle player on the bench, but he was joined by two teammates standing with him.
+Center Justin Britt stood alongside with his hand on Bennett’s shoulder.
 Defensive back Jeremy Lane also stood next to Bennett.
 Lane sat for the national anthem during one preseason game last year.

+“It was something me and my wife talked about and discussed.
+We both wanted to show support to Mike,” Britt said.
+“I talked to him before, made sure it was all right with him, and of course it was.
+I feel like what I did, I believe in it.
+I’m going to continue to educate myself and try to understand why things are going wrong.”

 Bennett said after last Sunday’s game against the Los Angeles Chargers that the violence in Charlottesville, Virginia, including the death of a woman who was struck by a car deliberately driven into a group of counter-protesters, solidified his decision.